anujguha/DataStructureAndAlgo/README.md

 # DataStructureAndAlgo
-Codes of different Data Structure and Algorithms
+List of C++ Codes of different Data Structure and Algorithms
+1) Binary Search
+2) Linear Search